rawidaniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22. 100-empty_casks
     * Script that finds all empty files and directories in the current directory and all sub-directories.
 23. 101-gifs
     * Script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+24. 102-acrostic
+    * Script that decodes acrostics that use the first letter of each line.